bisdn/xdpd/README-conf-file.md

 Supported platforms (drivers)
 =============================

-All (as for any management plugin in xDPd)
+All, as for any management plugin in xDPd.

 Requirements
 ============